democratizedspace/dspace/frontend/src/pages/docs/md/dusd.md

 slug: "dusd"
 ---

 dUSD is the in-game equivalent of 1 USD.
 It cannot be traded for IRL currency, but it can be used to buy things in the game.
-It is earned by selling items in the [shop](/docs/shop), completing [quests](/docs/quests), and other tasks.
+It is earned by selling items, completing [quests](/docs/quests), and other tasks.